Khar, Mumbai: History

-Most of the historic Khar area of Vandre (Bandra) was a marshland of salty sea water.
+Most of the historic Khar area of Bandra was a marshland of salty sea water.
 Alongside fishing, salt production was one of the vocations that sustained the earliest dwellers of Khar Danda.

 Pathare Prabhus were one of the earliest inhabitants of Khar, from almost a century and half ago.
 In the early 1900s, the Pathare Prabhu community lived in South Mumbai and used their quaint bungalows in Khar as weekend dwellings.
 Khar Danda was one of the original villages of the erstwhile larger Bandra.
 Back then, the local Bandra railway station was felt distant to alight from trains and hire 'tangas' (horse carriages) to get to these bungalows in the Khar part of Bandra.
 Keeping these factors in mind, as well as the growing number of homes in this part, a second railway station named 'Khar Road' was introduced in north Bandra on 1 July 1924.
 This development is the primary reason for Khar to start being spoken of as a suburb by itself.
 The Pathare Prabhu community still has land ownership over a large area of Bandra/Khar.